josephbulger/josephbulger.github.io/source/_posts/2011-9-07-team-maturity.markdown

 ---
-author: jbulger
+author: joseph
-comments: true
+comments: false
 date: 2011-9-07 12:00:06
 layout: post
 slug: team-maturity
 title: Team Maturity
 wordpress_id: 709
-categories:
+categories: [series, team maturity, leading]
-- Leading
-tags:
-- series
-- team-maturity
 ---

 This isn't an original idea of mine.
 It actually comes straight from [5whys.com](http://5whys.com/blog/the-3-maturity-stages-of-a-software-team-and-how-scrum-fails.html).
 I spend a lot of time as a leader researching how others lead their teams, and [@RoyOsherove](http://twitter.com/#!/RoyOsherove)'s writings are worth your time.

 <!-- more -->There are 3 maturity stages of a software team.
 This may be true for other industries as well, but for my purposes we'll be focusing on software.
 Roy defines these stages as:

   1. Chaos